 So here are some slightly longer overviews of these different areas, each featuring a handful of key papers, along with a few videos.
 As you read this, Like any literature survey, what’s here is filtered through my background and interests; if there’s other work that you think should be here, please let me know!

 Dr. Margaret Burnett’s Open Lecture from the IT University of Copenhagen.

-Bardzell, Shaowen.
-“Feminist HCI: taking stock and outlining an agenda for design.”
-In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems, pp. 1301-1310.
-ACM, 2010.
-Feminist HCI looks at interactive systems “that are imbued with sensitivity to the central commitments of feminism — agency, fulfillment, identity and the self, equity, empowerment, diversity, and social justice” and “entails critical perspectives that could help reveal unspoken values within HCI’s dominant research and design paradigms and underpin the development of new approaches, methods and design variations”
+Shaowen Bardzell’s Feminist HCI: taking stock and outlining an agenda for design (2010) defines Feminist HCI in terms of interactive systems “that are imbued with sensitivity to the central commitments of feminism — agency, fulfillment, identity and the self, equity, empowerment, diversity, and social justice” and “entails critical perspectives that could help reveal unspoken values within HCI’s dominant research and design paradigms and underpin the development of new approaches, methods and design variations”.

 Casey Fiesler at CHI16

 (the ACM Conference on Human Factors in Computing Systems)